ATE 101: Managing Deliverables

 It is expected that computer software source code developed or created with ATE grant funds be released under an intellectual property license that allows others to use and build upon the work.
 The grantee may release all new source code developed or created with ATE grant funds under an open license acceptable to the Free Software Foundation and/or the Open Source Initiative.

-To complete your submission to the ATE Central archive, copyright holders must provide notice of any specific license used and affix this notice to the work itself.
+To complete your submission to the ATE Central resource portal, copyright holders must provide notice of any specific license used and affix this notice to the work itself.
 All Creative Common licenses fulfill ATE Central’s IP documentation requirement, but our staff will gladly review other terms on an individual basis.

 In order to successfully submit one or more ATE project or center resources to ATE Central for archiving, we ask that contributors follow the guidelines below.
-These guidelines are designed to help ensure that each and every resource in the ATE Central archive is:
+These guidelines are designed to help ensure that each and every resource in the ATE Central resource portal is:

 Submitting individual resources